The pharmaceutical industry delivers a significant contribution to the UK economy and the population as a whole.

 The pharmaceutical industry remains a jewel in the UK’s scientific and industrial crown.
 This report helps to illustrate this point by summarising the pharmaceutical sector’s enormous contribution to the UK economy.

-In 2011, the pharmaceutical sector’s contribution to the balance of trade was the greatest of 9 major industrial sectors, up from 5th in 1975 and 3rd in 19906.
+In 2013, the pharmaceutical sector’s contribution to the balance of trade was the third greatest of 9 major industrial sectors, up from fifth in 1975 (5)

 The pharmaceutical industry contributes more to the UK economy than would be possible if other industrial sectors used the same resources.
 In other words, the people and capital employed in the pharmaceutical industry earn more income for the UK than if they were in any other sector of the economy.

-6. OHE figures based on HM Customs and Excise data.
+OHE figures based on HM Customs and Excise data